chaitraboggaram/Flutter-App/README.md

 ## Expanded Widget

-The `Expanded` widget in Flutter is used to make a child of a `Row`, `Column`, or `Flex` expand to fill the available space along the main axis.
+The `Expanded` widget in Flutter makes a child of a `Row`, `Column`, or `Flex` expand to fill the available space along the main axis.
 Wrap the child widget with `Expanded` to make it take up the remaining space within a parent widget.

 ```dart
 Row(